TFMV/parity/README.md

 - Efficient key-based record matching
 - Type-aware comparisons with customizable tolerance for floating-point values
 - Parallel comparison of records with configurable worker pools

+### Memory Management

+Parity offers two main memory management approaches:

+**Streaming Mode (Default)**:

+- Processes data in batches, with configurable batch size
+- Minimizes memory footprint for large datasets
+- Ideal for production environments with memory constraints

+**Full Load Mode**:

+- Loads entire datasets into memory
+- Provides maximum performance for smaller datasets
+- Best for interactive use and small to medium datasets

+Control this behavior with the `--batch-size` and `--full-load` options.

 ### Arrow Optimizations